-Thank you for your interest in adopting a Lab from Labrador Rescuers.
-We’re a 100% volunteer-based, non-profit organization that covers San Diego County, Orange County, and select areas of the Inland Empire.
-We’ve been saving Labs since 2004, and have saved over 4,600 dogs since our inception.
-We are dedicated to rescuing, rehabilitating and rehoming stray, abandoned and unwanted Labradors into loving families.
-Our goal is to find the best matched family for each Lab to ensure lifelong happiness.
+Thank you for your interest in adopting a Labrador Retriever from Labrador Rescuers.
+We’re a 100% volunteer-based, non-profit organization.
+We’ve been saving Labrador Retrievers since 2004, and have saved over 4,900 dogs since our inception.
+We are dedicated to rescuing, rehabilitating and rehoming stray, abandoned and unwanted Labrador Retrievers into loving families.
+Our goal is to find the best matched family for each Labrador Retriever to ensure lifelong happiness.

 6 Easy Steps...

 Complete the Adoption Application.
 Please answer each question as thoroughly as possible.
 This information will be used to help determine the type of dog that will best suit your family’s lifestyle.